GateHouseMedia/PLBID/README.md

 We noted all the field names and character positions for each year in an Excel spreadsheet called **PLBID Fields 2006-2016.xlsx**, which is in our repository.
 The names and character positions are the same in the Birth Data files, but they don't include the fields related to the infant's death, obviously.

-We then used a Python script to combine the data across all the years into one big data set with the appropriate fields for us to query.
+We then used a Python script to format the flatfiles into CSV files with the appropriate column headers so we can import it into Google BigQuery.

+Quick note on this: If you want a smaller data set (in other words, if you know you're gonig to call only a handful of fields for your analysis), you can edit down the **PLBID Fields 2006-2016.xlsx** spreadsheet before you run the Python script on it.

 ### Prerequisites
 Python ( 2.7 or greater ).